mimenezes/mimenezes/README.md

 - 👋 Hi, I’m Micky Menezes
-- 👀 I’m interested in development
+- 👀 I’m interested in Programmig
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on C++, Python, Perl
 - 📫 How to reach me micmen@gmail.com